unixorn/sysadmin-reading-list/README.md

 * [sysadvent](https://sysadvent.blogspot.com/) - Every year the sysadvent team publishes 24 good articles for sysadmins.
 * Etsy's [Debriefing Facilitation Guide](https://extfiles.etsy.com/DebriefingFacilitationGuide.pdf) is a great guide to conducting a blame-free debrief after an outage.
 * Pēteris Ņikiforovs has a good blog post explaining what everything you see in top/htop output [here](https://peteris.rocks/blog/htop/)
+* Dan Luu wrote an excellent article about the [Normalization of Deviance](https://danluu.com/wat/) that is good food for thought about engineering practices.

 ### Career